jessepav/lacygoill-wiki-backup/tmux/capabilities.md

 ---

-Tmux doesn't  relay a sequence which  is not associated to  any known capability (and thus absent from the description of the outer terminal).
+tmux doesn't  relay a sequence which  is not associated to  any known capability (and thus absent from the description of the outer terminal).

     $ tmux -Lx -f/dev/null